floracitrus/brain-image-research/README.md

 # Brain image research on Alzheimer's disease
-Tested different machine learning, neural network to help on detection of Alzheimer's disease
+Tested different machine learning, neural network to help on detection of Alzheimer's disease, this is studied by team P=NP and supervised under Lina Yao team Data Dynamic.

 Abstract
 Cognitive impairment is currently heavily affecting